-The Auckland Shambhala Centre is part of Shambhala, an international community of meditation centres and groups that was founded by Chögyam Trungpa Rinpoche and has until recently been led by his son and lineage holder Sakyong Mipham Rinpoche.
+The Auckland Shambhala Centre is part of Shambhala, an international community of meditation centres and groups that was founded by Chögyam Trungpa Rinpoche and was until recently led by his son, Sakyong Mipham Rinpoche.

 CHÖGYAM TRUNGPA RINPOCHE